RJDennis/NLboxsolve.jl/README.md

 NLboxsolve.jl is a package containing a small collection of algorithms for solving systems of non-linear equations subject to box-constraints: ```F(x) = 0```, ``` lb <= x <= ub``` (element-by-element), where it is assumed that the box-constraint admits a solution.
 This problem is similar, but different, to mixed complementarity problems (for those see Complementarity.jl or NLsolve.jl).

-So far the collection contains nine algorithms: one based on Newton's method, four based on Levenberg-Marquardt, one based on Powell's dogleg method, and three based on Newton-Krylov methods, one of which is Jacobian-free.
+So far the collection contains ten algorithms: two based on Newton's (or Newton-Raphson's) method, four based on Levenberg-Marquardt, one based on Powell's dogleg method, and three based on Newton-Krylov methods, one of which is Jacobian-free.
+Ten solution algorithms is probably overkill, but experience suggests that some algorithms can work better than others for some problems, or some algorithms work on a problem where other fail, but no one algorithm dominates for all problems.

 Installing
 ----------